 1. Sentiment Analysis

-Effective social media listening tools analyze sentiment behind brand or product mentions on social media channels.
-This means it can identify whether conversations are positive, negative, or neutral.
-Sentiment analysis helps you gauge public opinion, identify potential issues before they escalate, and adjust your social media strategy accordingly.
+Strong social listening tools detect tone behind mentions of your brand or products.
+They classify posts as positive, negative, or neutral.
+This sentiment analysis helps you gauge public opinion, spot issues before they grow, and adjust your response quickly.

 2. Trend and Crisis Monitoring